Particle transport in turbulent curved pipe flow: Abstract

 \section{Abstract}

 Direct numerical simulations (DNS) of particle-laden turbulent flow in straight, mildly curved and strongly bent pipes are performed in which the solid phase is modelled as small heavy spherical particles.
-The objective is to examine the effect of the curvature on particle transport and accumulation, in particular how the turbophoretic drift of the particles is affected by weak and strong secondary motions of the carrier phase and geometry-induced centrifugal forces.
 A total of seven populations of dilute particles with different Stokes numbers, one-way coupled with their carrier phase, are simulated.
-Even a slight non-zero curvature in the flow configuration shows a strong impact on the particle dynamics.
+The objective is to examine the effect of the curvature on micro-particle transport and accumulation.
+It is shown that even a slight non-zero curvature in the flow configuration strongly impact the particle concentration map such that the concentration of inertial particles with bulk Stokes number $0.45$ (based on bulk velocity and pipe radius) at the inner-bend wall of mildly curved pipe becomes $12.8$ times larger than that in the viscous sublayer of the straight pipe.
 Near-wall helicoidal particle streaks are observed in the curved configurations with their inclination varying with the strength of the secondary motion of the carrier phase.
 A reflection layer, as previously observed in particle laden turbulent S-shaped channels, is also apparent in the strongly curved pipe with heavy particles.
-In addition, depending on the curvature, the central regions of the mean Dean vortices appear to be completely depleted of particles, as observed also in the largely re-laminarised region at the inner bend.
+In addition, depending on the curvature, the central regions of the mean Dean vortices appear to be completely depleted of particles, as observed also in the partially re-laminarised region at the inner bend.
+The turbophoretic drift of the particles is shown to be affected by weak and strong secondary motions of the carrier phase and geometry-induced centrifugal forces.
+The first and second-order moments of the velocity and acceleration of the particulate phase in the same configurations are addressed in a companion paper by the same authors.
 The current data-set will be useful for modelling particles advected in wall-bounded turbulent flows where the effects of the curvature are not negligible.